apluslms/a-plus/exercises/README.md

 	* `html` (optional): true to pass output as HTML in template
 	* `expect_success` (optional): true to not only stop but to set grading state to error when the action fails, "error" to write/mail error log
+	* `continue_after_error` (optional): true to continue to subsequent actions when the action fails, by default the subsequent actions are not run.
+		This setting is needed if sandbox actions are expected to run as long as they can until a time limit interrupts them.

 	Rest of the attributes are action type specific.